TwinVLA: Data-Efficient Bimanual Manipulation with Twin Single-Arm Vision-Language-Action Models: SingleVLA: Efficient Single-Arm Policy Design and Pretraining

 \subsection{Pretraining}

-SingleVLA is pretrained on an OXE subset (0.5M trajectories); dataset composition and sampling rates appear in Table~\ref{tab:dataset_table}.
+SingleVLA is pretrained on an OXE subset ($\sim$800h); dataset composition and sampling rates appear in Table~\ref{tab:dataset_table}.
 We adopt the dataset loader from the OpenVLA~\citep{kim2024openvla} codebase and apply sampling according to the designated weights.
 Because some datasets (e.g., Kuka and BC-Z) include failed trajectories, we pre-process to retain only successful ones.
-All actions are converted to absolute EEF control with 6D rotations, resulting in a 10-Dimensional action space.
+Regarding the action space, we convert all actions to absolute EEF control with 6D rotations.
+We deliberately selected an absolute representation to mitigate the error accumulation and drift issues often amplified in high-frequency bimanual control.
+Unlike absolute joint positions, however, absolute EEF poses preserve the embodiment-agnostic property required for heterogeneous pretraining.
+We define these poses relative to the robot's base frame, resulting in a 10-Dimensional action space.
 We further apply \emph{frequency matching} as described below.

 \paragraph{Frequency matching.} Robotic datasets differ in control frequency, making fixed-length action-chunk prediction misaligned in real time.
 For example, a 20-step chunk spans $\sim7$ seconds in RT-1~\citep{rt12022arxiv} (3~Hz) but only $\sim1.3$ seconds in DROID~\citep{khazatsky2024droid} (15~Hz).
 Mixing low-frequency data like OXE~\citep{oxe2024} with high-frequency datasets can degrade pretraining quality.
 Inspired by $\pi_0$-FAST~\citep{pertsch2025fastefficientactiontokenization}, which uses DCT~\citep{1672377} to map $1$-second actions into a consistent space, we perform frequency matching via interpolation: all datasets are resampled to 20~Hz, improving temporal alignment and transfer to high-frequency bimanual tasks.